 A total of 32,056 vans have been stolen across the UK in the last four years and the trend indicates figures are increasing 4% year on year!

-This evidence alone shows that we need to take the threat of van theft and/or contents very seriously.
-There are of course, precautions that can be taken and more importantly, to get into the habit of taking, every time you leave your van anywhere, particularly when it is parked up overnight.
+This evidence alone shows that we need to take the threat of van theft and/or content very seriously.
+There are, of course, precautions that can be taken and more importantly, to get into the habit of taking, every time you leave your van anywhere, particularly when it is parked up overnight.

 Below you will find a checklist that may prove helpful.
-If you are looking to replace an existing van or lease a new one then talk to one of our account managers about preventing van theft and how to insure your van.
-We use an insurance company called A-Plan who specialise in commercial vehicles, and we can put you in touch with them if you would like us to.
+If you are looking to replace an existing van or lease a new one, talk to one of our account managers about preventing van theft and how to ensure your van.
+We use an insurance company called A-Plan which specialises in commercial vehicles, and we can put you in touch with them if you would like us to.

 How to lower your chances of being a victim of van theft:

 • Make sure you lock your van and close all the windows.